miroslavrajh/Catalyst-members/profiles/C/Victor-Corcino.md

 ### Member of the 1st Catalyst Circle as Community Advisors representative
 ### Catalyst Veteran Community Advisor and Proposal Mentor
 ### BSc Chemical Engineering and MSc Chemical Engineering and Software Development
-### PhD candidate, researching the field of Machine Learning applied to Computational Fluid Dynamics